 Where does AIR COMPANY source its carbon dioxide from?

-We use carbon dioxide from biogenic CO2 sources—the carbon from the combustion of biofuels such as wood and grass trimmings—which is captured before it is released into the atmosphere, allowing us to mitigate emissions altogether.
+We use carbon dioxide from biogenic CO2 sources—the carbon we utilize is point-source captured from traditional ethanol fermentation facilities where corn is the bio-based feedstock.
+The CO2 from these facilities is captured before it is released into the atmosphere, allowing us to mitigate emissions altogether.

 This carbon dioxide is combined with hydrogen, produced through electrolysis, in a reactor core, where it is converted to ethanol, methanol, paraffin, and water.